It's not safe to assume that divorcing couples filing their income taxes one way over the other is better.

 Don't listen to your accountant.

-In Pennsylvania, divorcing couples sometimes state their filing status as “single” because their accountant said they can file separately.
+In Pennsylvania, divorcing couples filing taxes sometimes state their status as “single” because their accountant said they can file separately.
 However, that’s not an option.
 The parties may either file “jointly” or “married filing separately.”
 In some states, there is a decree of separation, and the IRS will allow those legally separated to file separately.
 Pennsylvania law does not provide for legal separation.

 But ask for their professional opinion.

 One cannot assume that there will be benefits to filing jointly rather than filing separately.
-The best way to determine this is to have an accountant familiar with both husband’s and wife’s income to run an analysis as to the tax liability when filing jointly compared to separately.
+The best way to determine this is to have an accountant familiar with both husband’s and wife’s income to run analysis as to the tax liability when filing jointly compared to separately.

 Coordinate the answers to big questions.

-Parties who have filed jointly in the past, but want to file separately pending the divorce, will have to allocate or divide shared deductions, joint interest and joint dividends.
+Parties who have filed jointly in the past, but want to file separately pending the divorce, will have to allocate or divide shared deductions, joint interest, and joint dividends.
 The biggest deduction is likely the mortgage interest deduction.
 Was that paid from a joint account?
 Who signed the checks?
 Does one spouse assume the right to take the deduction alone, thereby skewing the tax liability of the other?
 These questions must be addressed with one’s attorney and accountant.

-July 1st is an important date.
+July 1st is an important date for filing taxes during a divorce.

 The custodial parent of minor children may qualify as Head of Household.
-The key considerations is whether the parties were separated before July 1.
+The key consideration is whether the parties were separated before July 1.
 Click here for an idea as to why the Date of Separation in a divorce is so important.
 In other words, the Head of Household must have been separated and primary custodian of the child for over 6 months of the tax year.
 The parties must properly take the dependency deduction for minor children.
 The other parent – the one who cannot claim as Head of Household - will be filing in the highest tax bracket: married filing separately.

 Can the parties file one way and amend to an alternate status at some time in the future?